basmaashouur/competitive-programming/Knowledge-Phase/Detailed-list/Data-structure.md

   * **2D Array || Matrix** multi-dimensional array is an array of arrays, for an array of size N×M, the rows and columns are numbered from 0 to N−1 and columns are numbered from 0 to M−1.
   * **ND Array**
   * **Memset** use it to initialize all elements of an integer array to 0 or -1 but not the other values.
-* **Vectors** is similar to an array but are dynamically sized.
+* **Vectors** are similar to an array but are dynamically sized.
-* **Bitsets** it's an array of booleans with useful opeartions like rest() and set().
+* **Bitsets** an array of booleans with useful opeartions like rest() and set().
-* **Bitmasks** is technique of representing a subset of a set using a bit vector, where ith bit of the vector is set iff the corresponding element belongs to the subset.
+* **Bitmasks** are technique of representing a subset of a set using a bit vector, where ith bit of the vector is set iff the corresponding element belongs to the subset.
 Eg, S={a,b,c,d}, then bit vector b=(1,0,1,1) would represent the subset S′={a,c,d}.
 An int is stored is in a string of bits AKA (bitmask), we can use bit manipulation whick make it more efficient than bitset or vector<bool>.
   * **Bitwise Manipulation** is the act of algorithmically manipulating bits using bits operators(&, |, ^, ~, <<, >>)
 * **LinkedList** store data with structures so that we can automatically create a new place to store a new data.
 * **Stacks** are a type of container adaptors with Last In First Out feature.